What are platform integrations?

 - Note that even an overall Success may have a Fail Message, such as an individual field with invalid data.

-- See Import Error Dictionary for more information.
+- See Error Dictionary below for more information.

 - Request Endpoint: the HTTP method (GET, POST, PUT) and full URL used for this request